Skip to main content

 Because circuits and witnesses are not first class, parameter names and constant names are not allowed as the circuit or witness part of a call.
 Nor are arbitrary expressions allowed, for the same reason.

-The static type of a call expression is the return type of the circuit or witness.
+The static type of a call expression is the return type of the called function.

 Structure construction